 A VC once told me that 50% of some of their portfolio companies’ growth is coming through partnerships.
 I wasn’t surprised, but I found this quite interesting, because successful structure and execution seems to be the achilles heel of many organizations.

 Through the marketing lens, there’s no shortage of content and advice on how to grow your startup.
 The thing is, most startups look at marketing as a cost center (which it usually is) but there is white space here that is more efficient than marketing and that is through partnerships.
 Now, I know “partnerships” is a broad term, but let’s try and narrow it down by focusing purely on revenue generating initiatives.
-In my previous roles with Casper and Newell Brands, I oversaw our global partnerships and here are some lessons I learned as well as some thoughts on why this space continues to be undervalued.
+In my previous roles roles at Casper and Newell Brands, I oversaw numerous innovative partnerships and here are some lessons I learned as well as some thoughts on why this space continues to be undervalued.

 - Partnerships can help lower working marketing expenses by creating mutually reciprocal value exchanges.
 Oftentimes when we purchase advertising there are costs on two fronts (the paid media and the dollar discount or offer we may be using as a CTA – call to action).
 An alternative model that lowers CAC is to focus on a brand partnership with a non-competitor that shares a similar target customer.
 A simple example would be a furniture brand and a rental insurance company.
 Moving is a common trigger for both so is there an organic way to introduce your brand message into each other’s customer journey via an unique offer.
 Your brand gets additional eyeballs but doesn’t have to pay media CPM’s for it and because the two parties are complementary it feels more organic.
 The rental insurance provider gets to widen their base and target people who are likely moving.
 You could even take it one step further and offer to cover the customers newly bought furniture without raising their premium as a benefit.
 Creating discounts for nonprofits and trade organizations is another angle.
 AARP, AAA and the like all have millions of members and these companies are constantly looking to offer additional value add to their members.
 You could position your offer among this cohort.
 The other benefit of these types of programs, is that you can better insulate the brand from damage associated with constant discounting in the market as well as from retaliation from retailers that try to match pricing.
 If you are constantly running media with CTA’s involving a discount you have to be prepared for the brand risk involved and testing offers in closed wall ecosystems gives some protection here.